salbalkus/CausalTables.jl/docs/src/man/formatting.md

 using MLDatasets
 using Graphs

+# Get a Table of Karate Club data from MLDatasets
 data = KarateClub()
 tbl = data.graphs[1].node_data

+# Convert the karate club data into a Graphs.jl graph object
 g = SimpleGraphFromIterator([Edge(x...) for x in zip(data.graphs[1].edge_index...)])

 # Note that the input to summaries must be a NamedTuple, even if there is only one summary variable, so the trailing comma is necessary.